nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

     * Short flash on (green color, 50 ms on/950 ms off) - The device is in the unprovisioned (unpaired) state and is not advertising over Bluetooth LE.
     * Short flash on (blue color, 50 ms on/950 ms off) - The device is in the unprovisioned (unpaired) state, but is advertising over Bluetooth LE.
     * Rapid even flashing (blue color, 100 ms on/100 ms off) - The device is in the unprovisioned state and a commissioning application is connected through Bluetooth LE.
-    * Short flash on (purple color, 50 ms on/950 ms off) - The device is fully provisioned and has Thread enabled.
+    * Short flash on (purple color, 50 ms on/950 ms off) - The device is fully provisioned and has Thread enabled or has Wi-Fi connection established.
+    * Rapid even flashing after commissioning (blue color, 100 ms on/100 ms off) - The device lost connection to Wi-Fi network (only in Wi-Fi mode).

     .. note::
        Thingy:53 allows to control RGB components of its single LED independently.